College Application Resources

 Interested in enlisting in the Armed Services?

-See your Guidance Counselor as we work closely with the United States Armed Forces (Army, Navy, Air Force and Marines) to provide information to our students who may be considering a future in the military.
+See your school counselor as they work closely with the United States Armed Forces (Army, Navy, Air Force and Marines) to provide information to our students who may be considering a future in the military.
 We also offer, free of charge, the ASVAB Test.
-Testing for the 2016-2017 school year has concluded.
+Testing for the 2017-2018 school year has concluded.

 Connecticut State College Options